Kunal-code-u/WanderLust-Project/README.md

-# 🌍 Wanderlust – Global Hotel Listing Platform
+# 🌍 Wanderlust – Hotel Listing Platform

 > **Wanderlust** is a full‑stack web app (MongoDB · Express · Node · EJS) that lets travelers discover, list, and review hotels worldwide.
 > It features secure authentication, geocoded locations, image uploads to Cloudinary, and a clean MVC architecture.